GauravChaddha1996/Pokify/README.md

 that the application is significantly deprecated without said property included.
 No copyright or trademark infringement is intended in using Pokémon content on Pokify.

-The backgrounds used for this application were designed,created, and distributed for use by tiru(link him here).
+The backgrounds used for this application were designed,created, and distributed for use by [Saurav Tiru](https://github.com/anonyxcali).
 All app icons were consumed from the site [Flaticon](http://www.flaticon.com/).

 ##Special Thanks
-To the PokeApi guys,great job for the API and a special thanks to Tanmay gupta(insert link here) for helping us scrape the API to act as DB data for educational/learning purposes.
+To the PokeApi guys,great job for the API and a special thanks to [Tanmay gupta](https://github.com/tanmaytat11) for helping us scrape the API to act as DB data for educational/learning purposes.